ShizukaDonaghue/luve/README.md

 An option for users to be able to delete their own profile would be a good addtion so that users can remove their personal information from the site.
 This would also clean up the database for easier maintenance.
 This is from User Story [#52](https://github.com/ShizukaDonaghue/luve/issues/52).

+# Technologies Used

+## Languages
+* [HTML](https://html.spec.whatwg.org/) was used to create the content and structure for the application.
+* [CSS](https://www.w3.org/Style/CSS/Overview.en.html) was used to add styling to the application.
+* [Python](https://www.python.org/) was used to add functionality to the application.
+* [JavaScript](https://en.wikipedia.org/wiki/JavaScript) was used to create interactive content for the application.

+## Frameworks, Libraries and Tools Used within the Application
+* [Django](https://www.djangoproject.com/) was used as the main Python framework for the application.
+* [Django-AllAuth](https://django-allauth.readthedocs.io/en/latest/overview.html) was used to create accounts and authenticate users.
+* [Django Crispy Forms](https://django-crispy-forms.readthedocs.io/en/latest/) was used for the forms within the site.
+* [Bootstrap](https://getbootstrap.com/) was used for general layout and styling for the application.
+* [jQuery](https://jquery.com/) was used to close the hamburger menu.
+* [jQuery Validation Plugin](https://jqueryvalidation.org/) was used to validate the forms used in the site and raise error messages where necessary.
+* [ElephantSQL](https://www.elephantsql.com/) was used for the Production database.
+* [Cloudinary](https://cloudinary.com/) was used to store all static files and images.
+* [Summernote](https://summernote.org/) editor was used on the Add Article form.
+* [Git](https://git-scm.com/) was used for version control and tracked changes in the codes.
+* [GitHub](https://github.com/) was used to store the repository and the codes.
+* [Gitpod](https://www.gitpod.io/) was used to create, edit and preview the codes during the development.
+* [Heroku](https://id.heroku.com/login) was used to deploy the application.
+* [Google Fonts](https://fonts.google.com/) was used for the Signika font.
+* [Font Awesome](https://fontawesome.com/) was used for all the icons.
+* [XML-Sitemaps](https://www.xml-sitemaps.com/) was used to generate sitemap.xml
+* [Mailchimp](https://mailchimp.com/) was used for the newsletter signup form.
+* [Wix](https://www.wix.com/) was used to design the logo.
+* [RealFaviconGenerator](https://realfavicongenerator.net/) was used to generate the favicon.

+## Other Online Tools used
+* [Balsamiq](https://balsamiq.com/) was used to generate wireframes for the application.
+* [Figma](https://www.figma.com/) was used to generate the database schema.
+* [Chrome Dev Tools](https://developer.chrome.com/docs/devtools/) were used extensively while adjusting the objects in the site for different screen sizes.
+* [Coolors](https://coolors.co) was used to generate the colour palette.
+* [Remove Background](https://www.remove.bg/) was used to remove the background from the favicon.
+* [Multi Device Website Mockup Generator](https://techsini.com/multi-mockup/index.php) was used to generate the mockup image showing the application on various screen sizes.
+* [Compressor.io](https://compressor.io/) was used to compress the images used in the application and README.
+* [Grammarly](https://app.grammarly.com/) was used to remove grammatical and typographical errors in the application, README.md and TESTING.md files.
+* [Wordtracker](https://www.wordtracker.com) was used for the keyword searches.

+## Validators
+* [W3C HTML Validator](https://validator.w3.org/) was used to validate HTML codes.
+* [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) was used to validate CSS codes.
+* [JSHint](https://jshint.com/) was used to validate JavaScript codes.
+* [CI Python Linter](https://pep8ci.herokuapp.com/) was used to validate Python codes.

+# Testing
+For the full details of the testing executed, please see [TESTING.md](https://github.com/ShizukaDonaghue/luve/blob/main/TESTING.md).